-Challenge number Detail of ch allenge 1 national aver and school c Many lower regulation st rage, someth losure. attaining dis rategies whe ning that is like sadvantaged p n faced with ch ly to be exac upils lack me nallenging tas ojects is below the erbated by COVID etacognitive / self-ks, notably in their ers their progress.
-2 Attendance and pathways The Absence rate and Persistent Absence figures are higher for PP students than for non-PP students.
-2018/19 figures below show the picture in the last academic year unaffected by the COVID-19 pandemic.
-PP Abs Non-PP Abs PP Pers Non-PP Abs Pers Abs School 7.2% 4.2% 23.9% 8.6% National 7.8% 4.2% 22.8% 8.6% PP students place need full acc ess to the curri culum with tim nely intervention in 3 students tha n for other st udents. · · re lower for PP all year groups.
-4 • ents in curre nt Year 11 are most prominen rogress than their ional subjects.
-SEND PP A high proportion of PP students with Special Educational Needs and those who are low ability in all years are less likely to take the full 8 qualifications, consistently affecting the attainment and progress gaps at Key Stage 4.
-Notably, PP students in the current Year 10 are, on average, filling less P8 slots compared with non-PP. 6 Aspiration Some PP families exhibit low aspirations and lack of direction / goals.
-For our 2017 Key Stage 5 leavers, only 50% of PP students stayed in education compared with 78% of non-PP students.
+Challenge number Detail of ch allenge 1 P8 Progress of PP students especially in in Ebacc. subjects is below the national average, something that is likely to be exacerbated by COVID and school closure Many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers which hinders their progress.
+2 Attendance and pathways The Absence rates are higher for PP students than for non PP students.
+2021/22 figures below show the picture for the last academic year: PP Abs Non-PP Abs School 15.5% 8.6% National PP students place need full access 7.9% to the curriculum with timely intervention in 3 Literacy Literacy and reading levels of those entering Year 7 are lower for PP students than for other students.
+Vocabulary gap in all years is widened in our PP students.
+4 Boy PP progress Boy PP students in current Year 11 are making less progress than their non PP peers and is most prominent in our vocational subjects.
+5 SEND PP A high proportion of PP students with Special Educational Needs and those who are low ability in all years are less likely to take the full 8 qualifications, consistently affecting the attainment and progress gaps at Key Stage 4.
+Notably, PP students in current Year 10 are currently, on average, filling less P8 slots compared with Non PP. 6 Aspiration Some PP families exhibit low aspirations and lack of direction / goals.
+For our 2020 Key Stage 4 leavers, only 82% of PP students went on to a sustained education, emplyment or training destination compared to 95% of non-PP students.

-For current years 10 and 11, only 6% of PP students take the full suite of EBacc subjects, compared with 18% of non-PP students.
-7 Well-being COVID lockdowns and school closure has seen an increase in PP students needing support and intervention to support their mental health and well-being.
-8 Enrichment COVID lockdowns and school closure has meant that PP students have not received the broad range of enrichment experiences normally provided by Newquay Tretherras.
+For current year 11, only 12% of PP students take the full suite of EBacc subjects, compared to 23% of non-PP students.
+In current year 10, both groups are at 30% take-up.
+7 Well-being COVID and school closure has seen an increase in PP students needing support and intervention to support their mental health and well-being.
+8 Enrichment COVID and school closure has meant that PP students have not received the enrichment experiences normally provided by NT